Connecticut Paycheck Calculator

 StamfordNoN/ANo municipal wage tax on employees

-• Overtime: Most non-exempt workers earn 1.5× the regular rate after 40 hours in a workweek (FLSA standard; exemptions apply).
+• Overtime: Non-exempt employees earn 1.5× after 40 hours/week (FLSA standard; exemptions apply).

-• Pay frequency: Employers must pay on a regular schedule (commonly weekly, biweekly, or semimonthly) and provide itemized wage statements.
+• Pay frequency: Employers must pay on a regular schedule (weekly, biweekly, or semimonthly) with itemized wage statements.

 • Recordkeeping: Accurate timekeeping and payroll record retention are required.